tangrams/carousel/README.md

 # carousel

-This repo is loaded into the iFrame on the [Tangram](http://github.com/tangrams/tangram) project page header.
+This is the content of the iFrame in the [Tangram](http://github.com/tangrams/tangram) project page header.